 The left in each of these transformative moments chose not to stand apart from the galaxy of people, social organizations, and political formations that comprised these coalitions.
 On the contrary, it interacted with diverse forces, found common cause with “reformists,” and engaged in the electoral and legislative process.
 This engagement didn’t weaken their cause or their brand or their mobilization from below; instead it opened up new opportunities to enhance each.

-In the end, they realized that politics of “principled” oppositionism and outrage, of fast forwarding to the future, of entertaining nothing but the most radical positions, and of relentless criticism of moderate and liberal leaders and organizations, is like a drug.
+In the end, they realized that politics of “principled” opposition and outrage, of fast forwarding to the future, of entertaining nothing but the most radical positions, and of relentless criticism of moderate and liberal leaders and organizations, is like a drug.
 It brings a momentary high, and it may make a difference here or there, but it has no transforming potential; it offers no pathway for the left to reach higher ground.

 Isn’t it time to leave those politics behind?
 Had it been done last year, the election’s outcome, who knows, might have been different.